HotelSierraWhiskey/arcadia/docs/arcproject-spec.md

 Each arcfile consists of the following keys:

-- `id` <b>(Integer, Required)</b><br>
-Represents the unique identifier for the node.
-Must be a non-negative integer.
-ID values do not need to be sequential, however they must be unique.

 - `content` <b>(String, Required)</b><br>
 Specifies the path to the content file associated with the node relative to the content subdirectory.
 A content file contains the text presented to the user at this node.
 Only .txt files are supported.